-We are Australian based as well as Canadian based.
-Production occurs in both countries.
+We are based in Canada, Australia and the UK with production occurring in all three countries.
 Distraction cattle handling is not new.
 I have used it since 2008 in Western Australia in Bos Taurus breeds.

 The Easy Boss E company wants to share with the world what our instrument will do for veterinarians, technicians, handlers, producers.

 Don was raised on a stock farm in Western Manitoba, Canada, near Lenore and attended a one room country school (BLAIR) until year six.
 His high school education was at Virden, Manitoba and this was followed by a BSc with major in Zoology from Brandon University.

 His veterinary degree (DVM) was attained in 1978 at the University of Saskatchewan, Saskatoon, Saskatchewan.
 Don has practised for 25 years in Canada, has been practising in Australia starting 2004, and has experience in New Zealand (2012 locum).
 In 2021 he was awarded the Manitoba Veterinary Medical Association’s Life Membership.
 Don’s other interests include collecting aboriginal artifacts of Manitoba, hunting game and cycling.